-$\diamond$ Thesis 5 What is computable is effectively calculable.
+♦ Thesis 5 What is computable is effectively calculable.

-$\P 4 \cdot$ For this thesis 5 to be true, person's syntax engine should have to be a universal Turing machine, but then persons could calculate any computation, that is, any algorithm with any data.
-Sadly, we persons are finite, and therefore we have neither access to an infinite memory, nor an infinite time to do calculations.
+$\P 4 \cdot$ For this thesis 5 to be true, a person's syntax engine should have to be a universal Turing machine, but then persons could calculate any computation, that is, any algorithm with any data.
+Sadly, we persons are finite, and therefore we have neither access to an infinite memory, nor an infinite amount of time to do calculations.

-$\P_5 \cdot Luckily$ , if thesis 3 is true, so persons' syntax engines are finite universal Turing machines, then persons can calculate any computation, except for limitations of memory or time.
-So, taking a small enough part of any computation, persons can calculate whether it is computed rightly or wrongly.
+$\P_5 \cdot Luckily$ , if thesis 3 is true, meaning that we persons are Turing complete, then we can calculate any computation, except for limitations of memory or time.
+So, taking a small enough part of any computation, we can calculate whether it is computed rightly or wrongly.

-§8 Four Conclusions
+§8 Conclusions

-¶1 · First conclusion: We can summarize thesis 2 and thesis 3 in a refined Church's thesis:
+$\P_1$ · We can summarize thesis 2 and thesis 3 in a refined Church's thesis: